stevenebutler/ForceConnector/README.md

 # Force.com Connector
 It is a .Net VSTO Addin of existing Excel Connector.
-And, I am not a expert of VB.Net, so need help from everyone.
+And, I am not an expert of VB.Net, so need help from everyone.

-It is a Excel VSTO Addin, support Excel 2013, 2016 and Office 365 version of Excel.
+It is an Excel VSTO Addin, support Excel 2013, 2016 and Office 365 version of Excel.

 ![ForceConnector](./force-connector.png)